Travel Guide to Xi’an

 Accomodation

-You should fly into Xi’an Airport (XIY) and you can take a taxi or order a Didi through WeChat to get to the hotel.
+You should fly into Xi’an Xianyang International Airport (XIY).
+From there, you can take a taxi or book a Didi through WeChat to reach the hotel.

-Please see below on setting up WeChat before you travel.
+Please see the information below about setting up WeChat before your trip.

-This hotel is in a central location, with many things to do nearby.
+The hotel is centrally located, with plenty of attractions and things to do nearby.

 Preparing Travel to China